Curriculum | MS in Medical Laboratory Science | PCOM Georgia

 Clinical Rotations

-Clinical rotation sites are located throughout Georgia, with a substantial concentration around PCOM Georgia (Suwanee, Georgia) and PCOM South Georgia (Moultrie, Georgia).
+Clinical rotation sites are located throughout Georgia, with a substantial concentration around PCOM Georgia (Suwanee, GA) and PCOM South Georgia (Moultrie, GA).
 Despite concentrations in these locations, space in these rotation sites is still limited and it may become necessary for students to accept the financial impact of traveling and living out of town for a portion of their clinical assignments.

 The program will make every effort to place all students on clinical rotations, making every attempt to select sites for students that are near them.
 However, occasionally a scheduled clinical experience at an external site may be unavailable due to circumstances beyond the control of PCOM, and failure to complete all required clinical rotations may delay a student’s graduation.
 Since the clinical rotation is required, the program may place a student in a site at some distance from the student.